Resource-efficient linear-optical generation of GHZ-like states: Primate transformation

 The fact that the resource demand for $N=7$ is greater than for $N=8$ can be partially explained by the fact that the addition chain for $N=7$ is longer: $\{1, 2, 3, 5, 7\}$, compared to $\{1, 2, 4, 8\}$ for $N=8$.
 Thus more fusions were required, which increased the demand.
-Notably, in each instance considered, the optimal fusion sequence was also one of the shortest, which is intuitive.
-However, we do not assert whether this will always be the case.

 It is important to distinguish between two key performance metrics.
 In addition to the average photon number $\nu$ required to generate a single GHZ state, we may also be interested in a probabilistic quantity: namely, the probability of successfully generating a GHZ state from $2N$ photons using the primate-based approach.
 This corresponds to the single-pass probability that all primate fusions succeed simultaneously.
 We illustrate this in Figure~\ref{fig:2.3}, alongside the maximal possible single-pass probability for such a scheme, which is $1/2^{2N-1}$ \cite{Gimeno-Segovia_PhD}.
 This demonstrates that the reduced photon resource cost is achieved at the expense of a lower single-pass success probability.